 The World Health Organization has identified noise pollution as a global health hazard affecting both developing and developed nations.
 The impact includes hearing impairment, sleep disturbance, mental-health effects, hypertension and increased blood pressure.
 People surrounded by noise are often in constant states of stress, which can degrade their immune systems.

-Slowing down and taking the time to embrace a quitter and yet more fulfilling existence is a healthy escape from the everyday that can be life changing for you and your loved ones.
+Slowing down and taking the time to embrace a quieter and yet more fulfilling existence is a healthy escape from the everyday that can be life changing for you and your loved ones.

 Do you think your life could benefit from learning to slow down?